TSS: Transformation-Specific Smoothing for Robustness Certification: Transformation Details

 The scaling transformation is denoted as $\phi_S\colon\R^{K\times W\times H}\times\R\to \R^{K\times W\times H}$.
 Similar as for rotations, $\phi_S$ acts on an image in three steps.
 First, it stretches height and width by a fixed ratio $\alpha\in\R$.
-Secondly, we determine missing pixel values with bilinear interpolation.
-Finally, we apply black-padding to regions with missing pixel values if the image is scaled by a factor smaller than 1.
+Second, we determine missing pixel values with bilinear interpolation.
+Finally, we apply black padding to regions with missing pixel values if the image is scaled by a factor smaller than 1.
 Let $c_W$ and $c_H$ be the center pixels

 We notice that black padding is naturally applied during bilinear interpolation in cases where the scaling factor is smaller than 1 (that is, when we make images smaller).
 We can thus write the scaling operation as $\phi_S\colon\R^{K\times W\times H}\times\R_{>0}\to \R^{K\times W\times H},\,(x,\,\alpha)\mapsto\phi(x,\,\alpha)$ where